ShashankkSahu/Tableau-Healthcare-Analytics-Dashborad/README.md

 This Tableau Healthcare Dashboard is designed to provide a detailed analysis of various health metrics for a fictional healthcare dataset.
 The dashboard utilizes Tableau, a powerful data visualization tool, to offer insights into key metrics such as diabetic vs. non-diabetic status, blood pressure categories, BMI distribution, and health factors by age group.

 ## Features
-### Diabetic/Non-diabetic Distribution
+### 1. Diabetic/Non-diabetic Distribution
--- Representation of the proportion of diabetic vs. non-diabetic patients.
+- Representation of the proportion of diabetic vs. non-diabetic patients.
-Insights into the overall health distribution concerning diabetes.
+- Insights into the overall health distribution concerning diabetes.
-### Blood Pressure Categories
+### 2.Blood Pressure Categories
--- Visualization of patients categorized by blood pressure levels (elevated, normal, high, low).
+- Visualization of patients categorized by blood pressure levels (elevated, normal, high, low).
--- Helps identify the prevalence of different blood pressure conditions.
+- Helps identify the prevalence of different blood pressure conditions.
-### Patient Distribution by Body Mass Index (BMI)
+### 3.Patient Distribution by Body Mass Index (BMI)
--- Breakdown of patients into categories such as underweight, overweight, obese, and healthy weight.
+- Breakdown of patients into categories such as underweight, overweight, obese, and healthy weight.
--- Provides a clear understanding of BMI distribution across the patient population.
+- Provides a clear understanding of BMI distribution across the patient population.
-### Health Factors by Age Group
+### 4.Health Factors by Age Group
--- Analysis of key health factors such as average BMI, glucose levels, insulin levels, and skin thickness by age group.
+- Analysis of key health factors such as average BMI, glucose levels, insulin levels, and skin thickness by age group.
--- Offers insights into how these health factors vary with age.
+- Offers insights into how these health factors vary with age.
-### Diabetic Patients with High/Low Blood Pressure Breakdown
+### 5.Diabetic Patients with High/Low Blood Pressure Breakdown
--- Detailed breakdown of diabetic patients with high or low blood pressure.
+- Detailed breakdown of diabetic patients with high or low blood pressure.
--- Enables targeted analysis of specific health conditions within the diabetic population.
+- Enables targeted analysis of specific health conditions within the diabetic population.
 ## Data Source
 The dashboard is powered by a fictional healthcare dataset, designed for educational and practice purposes.
 The dataset includes information about patients' health metrics, including BMI, glucose, insulin, skin thickness, and blood pressure.